braintree/framebus/README.md

   origin?: string, // default: "*"
-  channel?: string, // no default verifyDomain?: (url: string) => boolean, // no default };
+  channel?: string, // no default verifyDomain?: (url: string) => boolean, // no default targetFrames?: <HTMLFrameElement | Window>[], // by default, all frames available to broadcast to };
 ```